 When you integrate a video platform into your existing technology ecosystem, you’ll be bringing the missing pieces of the video puzzle into the tools everyone already uses.
 Automatically convert and upload all of your video conference recordings to your searchable video library.
 Make your video library searchable and accessible from within your LMS or CMS.
 And when you integrate your video platform with your identity management solution, you can both manage permissions for internal videos at scale and enable employees to view restricted video content with the login they already use for everything.
 (Just make sure your video platform includes and supports integrations for the systems you currently use, or offers an API that lets you customize how your technologies work together).

 Recording and sharing information is good for business — video can make employee training scalable, onboarding more cost-efficient and consistent, executive communications more engaging, and it can super-charge the sharing of knowledge across teams and even continents.
 And while businesses are recording a record amount of video content today, they would be recording and sharing a lot more if they had the right set of tools at their disposal.

 “Plan For Video Content, Not Just Video Conferencing.”

 As video continues to grow in importance across every department at most organizations, now is the time to heed the advice of Forrester Research: “plan for video content, not just video conferencing.”

 So what are the right video tools for your organization?
-Find out, with Gartner’s Meeting Solutions Magic Quadrant report and Panopto’s Video is More Than Video Conferencing guide.
+Find out, in our white paper: Video is More Than Video Conferencing.